abourget/fde-mtl/content/sessions/session-2018-09-personal-project.en.md

 past: false
 ---

-Starting September 23rd 2018, FDE Montreal offers the **Personal Project** course in Montreal.
+Starting October 20th 2018, FDE Montreal offers the **Personal Project** course in Montreal.

 This course is designed to help singles in their 20'sand early 30's plan and live rich, productive lives, whether it be in their career, their relationships